 In the following tables, some statistics about operations in IBI component are displayed.

-Statistics related to Service to users are available only from July, due to the fact that only the last 4 month log files are archived in our system..
+Statistics related to Service to users are available only from July, due to the fact that only the last 4 month log files are archived in our system.
 Since then, our system has been adapted and archived log files cover the last 12 months period.

-December numbers correspond only up to 11th December.